top of page

 Now here’s the thing:

-Today, Carter James Ranch sells beef, chicken, lamb, and eggs straight to the folks who eat them.
-No middleman.
-No mystery.
+Today, Carter James Ranch sells beef, chicken, lamb, pork, and eggs straight to the folks who eat them.
 Just families feeding families.

 It ain’t glamorous.
 It ain’t clean.
 It ain’t easy.